thindil/steamsky/bin/doc/MODDING.md

 ### Story data structure
 -- Each story is between "story" tags.
 - Attribute `index`: index of story (it can be number or text) and must be unique.
 At this moment this value is used to manage current story in which player is involved.
 - Attribute `start`: condition which must be met to start that story.
 Possible values are: dropitem - story starts on drop selected item from enemies from selected faction.
 - Attribute `minsteps`: minumum amount of steps in that story.
 - Attribute `maxsteps`: maxiumum amount of steps in that story.
 - Attribute `startstep`: index of step which will be used as first step in story.
 - Attribute `finalstep`: index of step which will be used as final step in story.
 - Tags `startdata`: contains data needed for story starting condition.
 For "dropitem" it will be index of item which should drop, mob faction from which item will be dropped, chance (1 to that number) for drop.
 - Tag `endtext`: text which will be show to player when he/she finish story.
+- Tags `forbiddenfaction`: if player is in that faction, he can't start this story.
 - Tag `step` contains data for step of story.
 - Attribute `finish`: condition which must be met to finish this step.
 Possible values are: `askinbase` - go to next step when player ask about something in any or selected base, `destroyship` - go to next step when player destroy selected ship, `explore` - go to next step when player search selected map field.
 - Tags `finishdata`: contains data needed for finish selected step.
 Attribute `name` is name of data.
 Possible values: `item` - item index (for `askinbase` and `loot` steps), `base` - ask in any base (value `any`) or randomly selected (value `selected`) needed for `askinbase` steps.
 Names `faction` - index of faction to which ship belongs, `ship` - index of ship which must be destroyed (for `destroyship` and `loot` steps), `random` value if enemy ship should be selected randomly or `any` for any enemy ship (for `loot` step only).
   Names `x` and `y` are location on map where player must go to progress in story.
 Value `random` mean randomly selected place on map or numeric coordinates of map field.
 Both used by `destroyship` and `explore` steps.
   Name `condition` is used by all steps and mean which skill should be used for check did step will progress to next, or value `random` for random chance.
 Name `chance` is used by all steps and mean chance (1 to that number for `random` condition or Skill + roll from 1 to 100) that step will progress to next.
 - Tag `text`: text which will be show to player when step starts.
-Attribute "condition": finish condition of previous step which was lead to this one.
+Attribute `condition`: finish condition of previous step which was lead to this one.
   Possible values: `any`, `askinbase` and `destroyship`.
 - Tag `failtext`: text which will be show to player if step not progress to next.

 ## Debugging
 If you want test your changes, you may run game in debug mode.
 In this mode